Bidhan-hub/Loss-Function-in-Neural-Network/README.md

 # Loss-Function-in-Neural-Network
-Means Absolute Error, Mean Square Error &amp; Log Loss or Binary cross Entropy
+Means Absolute Error, Mean Square Error & Log Loss or Binary cross Entropy

+Binary cross-entropy tells the model, “How close are your predicted probabilities to the real answers?” and is perfect for 0/1 predictions.